pschweiss2/Salesforce-Intentional-Design/Salesforce_Branding_Roadmap.md

 4. Save — changes propagate across the UI immediately
 5. Repeat for individual field labels via Fields & Relationships

 > ⚠️ **Important:** Renaming labels does not change API names.
-Integrations, reports using API names, and data migrations are unaffected.
-This is purely a UI change.
+Integrations, reports using API names, and data migrations _should_ remain unaffected.
+Test in a sandbox before making any changes in production.

 ---